Other Talks and Presentations

 How one of the Bible’s most remarkable prophecies resolves the paradox of a Messiah who both reigns and suffers.

 At the center of this tension stands Isaiah 53—one of the most profound and widely discussed passages in the Bible.
-Of the many prophetic texts in Scripture, it is uniquely striking: a vivid and detailed portrait of a suffering servant who dies a brutal death but is then resurrected to see life again.
-In this chapter, the veil of obscurity that often accompanies prophetic language seems, in large measure, to be lifted—revealing with unusual clarity a portrait that has captivated readers for centuries.
+Among the prophetic texts, it is uniquely striking: a vivid and detailed portrait of a suffering servant who dies a brutal death and yet lives again.

-This presentation takes a closer look at that chapter, exploring how it has been understood, why it has generated such enduring discussion, and how it helps resolve the apparent paradox in the biblical portrait of the Messiah.
+This presentation takes a closer look at this chapter, exploring how it has been understood, why it has generated such enduring discussion, and how it helps resolve the apparent paradox in the biblical portrait of the Messiah.

 Participants encounter Isaiah 53 afresh—and discover why it continues to stand at the very center of the biblical conversation.